IBM/AutoMLPipeline.jl/README.md

 tree/graph search, and hyper-parameter search.

 ### Package Features
-- Pipeline API that allows high-level description of processing workflow
+- Symbolic pipeline API for easy expression and high-level description of complex pipeline structures and processing workflow
 - Common API wrappers for ML libs including Scikitlearn, DecisionTree, etc
-- Symbolic pipeline parsing for easy expression of complex pipeline structures
 - Easily extensible architecture by overloading just two main interfaces: fit! and transform!
 - Meta-ensembles that allow composition of ensembles of ensembles (recursively if needed)